How to Find and Hire a Caregiver for Seniors

 • Can you think of possible activities appropriate for the patient?

-• If ever your patient becomes combative and irritable, how will you deal with the situation?
+• If the patient becomes combative and irritable, how do you deal with the situation?

 • Based on your experience, what makes you happy while at work?

-• Visitor policies.
+• Caregiver policies.
 Is your in-home caregiver allowed to have visitors or not?
+If so, how often?
+Do you want to create rules about cell phone usage while working?

 • Salary and benefits.
-Schedule of payment.
-Is it weekly, bimonthly, or monthly?
-Discuss a payment system that both parties can agree with.
+Are payments going to be made weekly, bimonthly, or monthly?
+Discuss a payment system that both parties agree to.

-• Are they allowed vacations and holiday pay?
+• Other compensation.
+Are caregivers compensated during vacations and do they earn holiday pay?

-• Your regulations for petty cash.
-Sometimes, you need to leave a little money for household expenses that may arise every week.
-You can also reimburse the caregiver for expenses they spent.
-Just ask for receipts as proof of payment.
+• Petty cash.
+You might need to leave money for household expenses that may arise.
+Or you might prefer to reimburse the caregiver and ask them for receipts as proof of payment.

-Give the caregiver a cheat sheet that includes the details of the care recipient, home, emergency protocols, and special care needs.
+Once you decide on a caregiver, be sure to give them a cheat sheet that includes details about the care recipient, special care needs, the home, and emergency protocols.
 Here are some instructions and details that need to be on your list:

 • Behavioral issues and ways to address them